salbertelli/openDJ_shell_REST_client/README.md

 <br/>
 <b>Requirements</b>
 <br/>
-The scripts were tested curl v7.22.0.
+The scripts were tested curl v7.22.0 and OpenDJ 2.6
 <br/>
 Use as-is, no warranty implied.
 Leave this readme and any attribution in place.
 Simon Moffatt, 2013
 <br/>